jaz303/appy-bird/README.md

 # appy-bird

-`appy-bird` is built for those situations where you need to throw up a quick server to handle dynamic requests, return HTML/JSON, and maybe serve a bunch of static files.
-No templating engines, no complicated middleware.
+`appy-bird` is a simple HTTP API server built for those situations where you need to throw up a quick system to handle dynamic requests, return HTML/JSON, and perhaps serve a bunch of static files.
+There's no templating engines or complicated middleware in sight.

 ## Features